YunuSezer/Calendar-App/README.md

    ```bash
    ./calendar_app
    ```
+> [!NOTE]
+> The above instructions is prepared assuming that you are using Windows.
+You can use the pull request tab for calling help.

 ## Usage Guidelines
 - **Add Event**: Add a new event by specifying the date, time, and description.
 - **View Calendar**: View the calendar for a specific month, along with listed events.